 Her work experience covers a wide range of areas such as Japanese Traditional Arts and Cultures (Nihonga, Sumi-e, Ukiyo-e and more), Buddhism and Shintoism Arts, Calligraphy, Archaic Civilizations, Western Classical and Modern Arts, Contemporary Arts, Ceramics and Photography.

-She is also a Japanese Sumi-e painter, and chair of an ink wash painting school.
+She is also a Japanese Sumi-e painter, and chair of an Sumi-e ink painting school.
 Her items are available online on Etsy.
 During her first year of university she was enchanted by the work of Kaō, a Japanese Zen monk painter of the 14th century, and began training under the Sumi-e master Sōu Meguro.
 While studying abroad in London she launched her own brand of Sumi-e painted clothing, sold through Shibuya Seibu, Laforet Harajuku, hpfrance, and tomorrowland, and exhibited in a well-known fashion exhibition “rooms”.